 Trim a sample into a small piece (< ca. 2 cm in height and < ca. 1 cm in width or diameter) that can be adjusted for the specimen holder of a cryo-SEM.
 Use a sharp knife or a fine-toothed saw for trimming in order to prevent breaking the ice in the specimen.
 In the case of a larger sample that cannot be cut with a knife, quickly pre-cut with a cooled saw in a freezer box.

-Attach the trimmed piece to a holder for a cryostat by mounting onto a tissue freezing embedding medium (e.g., OCT compound) for cryo-sectioning.Trim the surface by repeatedly shaving with 5–7 µm sections in thickness.
+Attach the trimmed piece to a chuck, a holder for a cryostat, by mounting onto a tissue freezing embedding medium (e.g., OCT compound) for cryo-sectioning.
+Then, attach the chuck to a specimen holder of a microtome of the cryostat.

+Trim the surface by repeatedly shaving with 5–7 µm sections in thickness.
 Trimming by cutting away more than 1000 to 2000 µm, in total depth from the initial surface at sample collection, is useful for eliminating the damaged portion of the sample caused by pre-cutting with a knife or saw as described in the step 3.2.

 After roughly trimming a surface of the sample, adjust an unused portion of the microtome blade above the specimen's surface.
 Do not allow the blade to touch the sample which would exceed the thickness setting.